Dragho/Arena/README.md

 # Arena
-Text game with gladiators
-Created for college project purposes
+Text game with gladiators, created for college project purposes